About the fellowship

 After the two-year training, EPIET and EUPHEM graduates are considered experts in applying epidemiological or microbiological methods to provide evidence to guide public health interventions for communicable disease prevention and control.

-The EPIET path offers a curriculum that trains public health experts in competencies for intervention epidemiology.
+The field epidemiology path (EPIET) trains public health experts in competencies for intervention epidemiology.
 Fellows are trained in national or regional centres for surveillance and control of communicable diseases in the European Union (EU) and Norway.
-The programme is aimed at European health professionals with previous experience in public health wanting to work in field epidemiology.
+The programme is aimed at European health professionals with previous experience in public health or epidemiology, who see their future professional career in field epidemiology.

-The objective of the EPIET Programme is to provide state-of-the-art training in field epidemiology, enabling its fellows to apply epidemiological methods to a wide range of public health problems in Europe.
+The objective of the field epidemiology path (EPIET) is to provide state-of-the-art training in field epidemiology, enabling its fellows to apply epidemiological methods to a wide range of public health problems in Europe.

-The primary objective of the EUPHEM programme is to provide state-of-the-art training in public health microbiology enabling its fellows to apply microbiological and epidemiological methods to a wide range of public health problems in Europe.
-The main emphasis of the programme is on learning-by-doing activities.
+The objective of the public health microbiology path (EUPHEM) is to provide state-of-the-art training in public health microbiology enabling its fellows to apply microbiological and epidemiological methods to a wide range of public health problems in Europe.